Self Employed Mileage Allowance Explained

 • Total £4,750

 When you fill in your tax return, you can claim for mileage of £4,750 as an allowable expense.
-You can also claim £4,750 from your business bank account as a tax-free refund for what you have spent personally fuelling and maintaining your vehicle.
+You can also claim £4,750 from your business bank account as a tax-free refund for what you have spent from your personal bank account for fuelling and maintaining your vehicle.

 A temporary workplace is defined by HMRC as one which you attend that: